 MDR in few words

 Since that date, I have been managing the MDlaw Platform.
-It is a resource hub created by European regulatory experts for manufacturers of medical devices stocked with all the relevant documents and information on the new European medical devices law with the aim of increasing the understanding of the MDR and, consequently, becoming better prepared for the new EU requirements.
+It is a resource hub created by European regulatory experts for manufacturers of medical devices operating or selling within the European union.
+It is stocked with all the relevant documents and information on the new European medical devices law with the aim of increasing the understanding of MDR 2017/745 and, consequently, allowing manufacturers to become better prepared for the new EU requirements.

-For 2 years and a half, I have been closely following the European Commission’s publications (implementing acts, decisions, fact sheets) and optimistic forecasts about its implementation; MedTech Europe’s position papers, often full of concerns expressed by their members; discussions among medical device regulatory experts, with still many open questions, and manufacturers aiming to get ready for May 2020.
+For 3 years, I have been closely following the European Commission’s publications (implementing acts, decisions, fact sheets) and optimistic forecasts about its implementation; MedTech Europe’s position papers, often full of concerns expressed by their members; discussions among medical device regulatory experts, with still many open questions, and manufacturers aiming to get ready for May 2021.

 It is almost impossible to summarize how to implement the new Regulation – without writing dozens of pages.
-I will therefore only enlist the most essential actions to take - before MDR becomes applicable (in 7 months!):
+I will therefore only enlist the most essential actions to take - before MDR becomes fully applicable (in 12 months!):

 - Read and re-read the legal text or check one of the e-books;